WhiteWater World: Reception

 Prior to opening, WhiteWater World was criticised for being built during one of Australia's worst droughts and in an area on Level 5 water restrictions.
 When designing WhiteWater World, Macquarie Leisure implemented measures to ensure that the park was one of the most water efficient water parks in the world through the minimisation of water loss.

-In October 2008, staff at WhiteWater World stopped Paralympian Steve Simmonds from riding the slides.
+In October 2008, staff at WhiteWater World stopped Paralympian Steve Simmonds from riding the slides for Universal Studios Singapore.
 Simmonds was angry and stated that he felt like he was discriminated against.
 WhiteWater World cited manufacturer guidelines and safety concerns as the reasons behind the restrictions.

 During the first full year of operation, WhiteWater World attracted more visitors than the expected 450,000 guests.
 Attendance records show close to 500,000 guests attended the park during that period.

 In a review of several Australian entertainment attractions for The Australian, Scott Podmore rated WhiteWater World 7.5 out of 10, outranking its main competitors Wet'n'Wild Gold Coast and Sea World also on the Gold Coast and UnderWater World on the Sunshine Coast.
 Podmore stated that "WhiteWater World is a wonderful, diverse park offering something for everyone." and that "WhiteWater World is fantastic for a splash, some R&R or some slippery big rides".
 Podmore highlighted The Rip, The BRO, Little Rippers and Temple of Huey as the park's top attractions.

 Before The Wedgie opened in April 2010, several media reporters experienced the ride.
 Tanya Westthorp of the Gold Coast Bulletin described the ride as "...not for the faint-hearted".
 She also stated that "...disorientation prevails for a large chunk of the ride, but the thrill is unparalleled to any other waterslide".
 Phil Lutton of the Brisbane Times wrote that the ride "...is not only the fastest, most exhilarating water ride I've ever tried but it lives up to its name in spades".